-- 1. Minorities;
+- 1. People of color, particularly Black, African American, Hispanic, Latinx, and Indigenous people;

 - 2. Women;

-- 3. Veterans:
+- 3. Veterans;

 - 4. People with disabilities; and

 - 5. People who are LBGTQ+

 I. GOALS

 Apical is committed to achieving the following goals though this plan, and our vision includes;